“You have to use fear by means of the worst case scenario” (1)

 The time to act is now!

 A major discovery took place in the United States in (...) in 2004.
-A woman doctor at (...)
+A doctor at (...)
 University discovered a variation on previously known genetic diseases, porphyria.
 One of those variations is erythropoietic protoporphyria (EPP).

-What she discovered is a subclass, MEPP ("M" standing for "masked").
+What he discovered is a subclass, MEPP ("M" standing for "masked").
 Though less serious than the original disease known to doctors (EPP), being “masked”, it causes serious health problems to individuals with defective genes to whom the same contraindications apply as they do the persons affected with the original illness (EPP).
 But because MEPP-suffering individuals have no knowledge of their condition and appear asymptomatic (as the symptoms are less easily detectable) those people's condition worsens surreptitiously until around 40 years of age, at which time their issues start to seriously inconvenience the people around them.

 Thus, from ages 25 to 60, diseased individuals may experience problems akin to those of persons with a bipolar or psychotic condition.
 They generally end up on antidepressants which in some cases worsen their state because doctors are still in the dark about MEPP.
 The incurable disease often degenerates into liver cancer around 60.

-The Quebec-born American researcher had blood samples of people with MEPP genetically analyzed (at Cardiff University, England).
+The American researcher had blood samples of people with MEPP genetically analyzed (at Cardiff University, England).
 Genetic statistical analyzes were then performed.
 The results are dreadful -- 75,000 people unknowingly carry the MEPP subclass at varying degrees in Quebec.
 Given that the same contraindications apply to them as to porphyria sufferers, you should know that chief amongst them is... marijuana.

 In their case, this contraindication is absolute.
 They must NEVER, for any reason whatsoever, consume marijuana or its derivatives!